grandeurkoe/obsidian-vault/The Complete Web Development Bootcamp/Section 1. Front-End Development/How Does the Internet Actually Work.md

 These computer can talk to each other and transfer data through this giant wire.

-Some of these computers attached to the internet have a special job
+Some of these computers attached to the internet have a very special job, they have to be online 24/7 ready to serve you all the data and files that you are requesting when you try to access a website.